YZAHMED/YZAHMED-Projects/README.md

 2. Has semantical HTML elements,
 3. The structure of the HTML elements are correctly and logically constructed,
 4. It has accessible alt attributes, where deemed crucial for accessibility,
-5. It follows logical and sequential order of heading attributes,
+5. It follows a logical and sequential order of heading attributes,
 6. And has a concise and descriptive title.